The right to request flexible working

 The request can cover hours of work, times of work and place of work and may include requests for different patterns of work.

-The Government proposes to extend the right to request flexible working to all employees; they will remove the current statutory procedure for considering requests.
-Instead employers will have a duty to consider all requests in a reasonable manner; however, business will have the flexibility to refuse requests on business grounds.
+The Government is extending the right to request flexible working to all employees; removing the current statutory procedure for considering requests.
+Instead employers will have a duty to consider all requests in a reasonable manner; however, employers will have the flexibility to refuse requests on business grounds.

 The other speakers included Julia Tybura - Managing Director Zenon Consulting, Angela Gardner - Senior Manager in KPMG's Diversity and Inclusion team and Liz Gardner Head of Policy at Working Families.
 A video of the event is included below: